What to Eat for Sustained Energy With Age

 B vitamins are important to help your body convert food to energy.
 If you are not getting enough B vitamins, you may feel sluggish, so aim to get a variety of B vitamins in your daily diet.

 B vitamins are found in many fruits and vegetables in varying amounts and in many fortified cereals.
-Nuzest Quick Vita Kick and Good Green Snack also contains a range of B vitamins and can help you fill any nutrient gaps you may have.
+Nuzest Good Green Snack also contains a range of B vitamins and can help you fill any nutrient gaps you may have.

 Constipation is a common complaint for aging adults.
 Many medications, decreased activities, and insufficient water consumption can all contribute to constipation.